python/cpython/Doc/library/string.rst

 Format examples
 ^^^^^^^^^^^^^^^

-This section contains examples of the new format syntax and comparison with the old ``%``-formatting.
+This section contains examples of the :meth:`str.format` syntax and comparison with the old ``%``-formatting.

 In most of the cases the syntax is similar to the old ``%``-formatting, with the addition of the ``{}`` and with ``:`` used instead of ``%``.